gerlichlab/spoc/docs/query_engine_usage.md

 - **Pixels**: Represents input pixels
 - **Contacts**: Represents input contacts
-- **QueryResult**: The result of a query step
+- **QueryPlan**: The result of a query step

 ### Composition of query steps

 To allow specifying complex queries, query steps need to be combined.
 This is done using the `Query` class.
-It takes a query plan (a list of `QueryStep` instances) as input, exposes the `query` method, which takes input data, validates all query steps and adds them to the resulting `QueryResult` instance that is returned.
+It takes a query plan (a list of `QueryStep` instances) as input, exposes the `build` method, which takes input data, validates all query steps and adds them to the resulting `QueryPlan` instance that is returned.

 ### Manifestation of results

 So far, we have only talked about specifying the query to be executed, but not how to actually execute it.
-A `QueryResult` has a `load_result()` method that returns the manifested dataframe as a `pd.DataFrame` instance.
+A `QueryPlan` has a `compute()` method that returns the manifested dataframe as a `pd.DataFrame` instance.
 This is the step that actually executes the specified query.

 ## Examples